×

 4. Being Disrespectful To Other Diners

-Being rude to staff is one thing, and being rude to other customers is another.
+Being rude to staff is one thing, but being rude to other customers is another.
 Listen, just don't be mean!
 It makes everyone around you uncomfortable.
 Even if you're nice to the waiter, they certainly won't appreciate seeing you being disrespectful to someone else.

-Pexels-Thatguycraig000-1608113 (1)Craig Adderley on Pexels
+Craig AdderleyCraig Adderley on Pexels

 5. Showing Up Right Before Closing